swcarpentry/DEPRECATED-bc/novice/shell/04-loop.md

 ~~~
 </div>

-The `#` notation removes text from the beginning of a variable's contents.
+The `#` notation removes text from the beginning of a variable's value.
 So this loop would print:

 <div class="out" markdown="1">